Microsoft launches AI-powered Dynamics 365 retail and anti-fraud services

 The public preview of Connected Store also introduces a pipeline for customers to more readily acquire and deploy the service.
 For instance, there’s now a software-as-a-service app, an edge device procurement service, and a mobile onboarding app to facilitate out-of-the-box setup.
 As before, Connected Store delivers actionable notifications — triggered by activity like long checkout lines — to store managers and employees.

-Fraud
+Fraud Prevention

-On the fraud prevention side, Dynamics 365 Fraud Prevention now offers Account Protection and Loss Prevention.
+On the anti-fraud side, Dynamics 365 Fraud Prevention now offers Account Protection and Loss Prevention.
 Account Protection helps protect online revenue and reputation by counteracting fraudulent account access, fake account creation, and account takeover and by safeguarding user accounts from abuse and fraud.
 Loss prevention aims to shield revenue by identifying fraud on returns and discounts arising from omni-channel purchases, enabling both managers and investigators to take action to mitigate losses.

-Both capabilities were previously available via preview.
+Both capabilities were previously available in preview.

 In other Dynamics 365 news, Microsoft today unveiled Customer Voice, an “enterprise-grade” feedback management solution for capturing and incorporating real-time feedback into a unified customer view.
 Customer Voice comes with customizable surveys that integrate with Dynamics 365 workflows, Power BI, Power Apps, and hundreds of apps through Power Automate, as well as templates for things like support, pulse checks, order delivery, and service visits.